electron/electron/docs/api/power-monitor.md

 # power-monitor

-The `power-monitor` module is used to monitor the power state change, you can only use it on the browser side.
+The `power-monitor` module is used to monitor the power state change.
+You can only use it on the main process.

 An example is: